 Australian Romantic & Classical Orchestra.
 Image by Nick Gilbert.

-And just as Mannheim saw a new musical style emerge, we are excited that this concert will feature emerging young performing from our Young Mannheim Symphonists youth orchestra program.
-The program is designed to provide opportunities for young musicians to experience the magic of historically-informed performance, inspiring the next generation of research and performance-based inquiry.
+And just as Mannheim saw a new musical style emerge, we are excited that this program will feature emerging young performers from our Young Mannheim Symphonists youth orchestra, which is designed to provide opportunities for young musicians to experience the magic of historically informed performance, inspiring the next generation of research and performance-based inquiry.

 Other concerts in Australian Romantic & Classical Orchestra's 2021 season: